vpython/visual.obsolete/dependencies/Readme.txt

 The Boost libraries can be found at www.boost.org; the BoostPro installer containing the Windows binary libraries is at www.boost-consulting.com.

+The files in boost_files.zip are similar, for Python 2.6.
+They should be extracted so as to have a folder boost_files containing boost, win_libs, and mac_libs.

 ----------
 threadpool